Sanjay-k7/DDS-S1-T-16/README.md

 ## FEATURES:

-1. Use a random number generator circuit i.e,Linear Feedback Shift Register (LFSR) to select random spots in which bombs will be placed.
+• Use a random number generator circuit i.e,Linear Feedback Shift Register (LFSR) to select random spots in which bombs will be placed.

-2. Then we will use D flip-flops to represent each of the spots.
+• Then we will use D flip-flops to represent each of the spots.

-3. Then we will implement a multiplexer system to allow player to select spots and the output will decide whether the chosen spot is safe or not.
+• Then we will implement a multiplexer system to allow player to select spots and the output will decide whether the chosen spot is safe or not.

-4. Then a counter will be used to determine whether the user has given input to all the spots other than the ones with bombs.
+• Then a counter will be used to determine whether the user has given input to all the spots other than the ones with bombs.

+• Demo evaluation: The objective is to design a circuit that randomly selects one of the spots as bomb and implement a system that allows the user to enter their choices of spots and check if the bomb is in that spot.
+The user loses if he selects a spot with the bomb or else the user will win if he chooses all the spots without the bomb.

 </details>